Table of Contents

-Be assured, your natural instinct will kick in and within a few days you won’t be able to remember what life before babies was like.
+Be assured, your natural instinct will kick in and within a few days, you won’t be able to remember what life was like before babies.

 And…. ask for help.
 People want to help, they may not know what help you need, so don’t be shy to ask.